heutelbeck/sapl-demos/sapl-demo-axon/README.md

 }
 ```

-As ```karl``` is assigned to the ICCU ward, he may see all partients, but for all patients not assigned to the ICCU, the diagnosis has to be blackened.
+As ```karl``` is assigned to the ICCU ward, he may see all patients, but for all patients not assigned to the ICCU, the diagnosis has to be blackened.
 This is expressed by the following SAPL policy in ```src/main/resources/policies/fetchAll.sapl```:

 ```
 policy "authenticated users may see filtered"